Configure HA L4 Cluster in AWS

 Use the cluster IP on L4 connectors or services to make a Trustgrid HA cluster present a stable IP across member failover

-In an HA cluster, the cluster IP gives you a stable address that survives member failover.
+In a high-availability (HA) cluster, the cluster IP gives you a stable address that survives member failover.
 L4 connectors and services can both leverage it, depending on which side of the traffic flow the cluster sits on.
 Use one or both — they are independent.

 • Connectors give clients a stable destination IP:port to connect to.